mappls-api/mappls-web-maps-js/docs/V3.0/kml.md

 	}
 ```

-- **fitboundOptions:** This shows the options aailable on the fitBound property.
+- **fitboundOptions:** This shows the options available on the fitBound property.

 ```js
 	{